-Jump statements are implemented to change the flow of the program when particular conditions are satisfied.
-It is used within a program to end or continue a loop or to pause the execution of a function.
-C++ has four jump statements: continue, break, return, and goto.
+Jump statements are incorporated to alter the program's flow under specific conditions.
+They are employed within a program to either terminate or proceed through a loop, or to temporarily halt the execution of a function.
+C++ encompasses four jump statements: continue, break, return, and goto.

 Continue:

-Instead of terminating the loop, it performs the next iteration of the same loop but ignoring the parts specified by the condition.
-Within the loop, it must be used in conjunction with a decision-making statement.
-This statement can be used within a for, while, or do-while loop.
+Instead of halting the loop, it proceeds to the subsequent iteration of the loop while excluding the sections defined by the condition.
+It is essential to pair it with a conditional statement within the loop, which can be employed in a for, while, or do-while loop.

 1 st Program: